ONLINE OPEN HOUSE: 7/30/2019 – 8/23/2019

 Schedule and design process

-To ensure the project is informed by the community, we’ll continue to engage the public through:
+We are now completing concept design.
+To ensure the project is informed by the community as we move forward, we’ll continue to engage the public through:

-- Public open houses and pop-up events in Pioneer Square
+- Public open houses, tours and pop-up events in Pioneer Square

 - Business and property owner meetings

-- Monthly meetings of the project Sounding Board, representing a broad constituency of Pioneer Square stakeholders
+- Periodic meetings of the project Sounding Board, representing a broad constituency of Pioneer Square stakeholders

 Project budget and funding